Soryu16/tdr-game/README.md

-This game proceeds from a work made for the "Institut Obert de Catalunya", with the tutorship of Xavier Belanche.
+This game proceeds from a project made for the "Institut Obert de Catalunya" with the tutorship of Xavier Belanche.

 The result is an HTML5 game called "Keep it empty" made with Phaser and developed by Marc Comas.